-Like most dogs, Cockers are always ready to eat - no matter what time of day it is!
+Like most dogs, Cocker Spaniels are always ready to eat - no matter what time of day it is!

-If I give treats to Max I usually reduce his food allowance a little to make up for it.
-I don't do this too often as I'd rather he had his (nutritional) food than treats.
+If I feel Max has had more than his fair share of treats anytime, I usually reduce his daily food allowance a little to make up for it, however I don't do this too often as I'd rather he had his (nutritional) food than the empty calories in some dog treats.

 The Cocker Spaniel diet should include plenty of fresh vegetables and fruits; carrots, broccoli, spinach, apples and blueberries, but no citrus fruits as they contain citric acids and oils which can cause sickness and diarrhea problems for him.